East Lothian panoramic coastal prints

 helen wyllie illustrator bass rock and puffin

 The Bass Rock, a mile off the coast at Tantallon Castle, is home to more than 150,000 Gannets and is the largest single rock gannetry in the world.
 The scientific name for the Northern Gannet, Sula Bassana, honours the Bass.
 The lower ledges of the rock are used by guillemots, razorbills, cormorants, puffins and gulls, not to mention seals.
 Currently uninhabited, the rock’s history includes being settled by an early Christian hermit, hosting a fortress which became a prison for Covenanters, and the construction of a lighthouse in 1902.
-View this print in my shop.
+View print.

 helen wyllie illustrator tyninghame beach oystercatcher